 There may also be concerns over the misuse and abuse of a power of attorney, fraudulent procurement of lifetime transfers of property, the breach of a close and confidential relationship by an attorney or other fiduciary, allegations of elder abuse or even allegations that a family member, friend or caretaker acted to wrongfully turn an elderly person against his or her loved ones that lead to litigation.

-KALIS, KLEIMAN & WOLFE’s probate attorneys have the experience and knowledge to represent individuals, heirs, beneficiaries, and family members adversely affected by an honest mistake, by a misunderstanding, or by outright fraud and dishonest behavior.
+KALIS, KLEIMAN & WOLFE’s probate attorneys have the experience and knowledge of Florida Probate Code to represent individuals, heirs, beneficiaries, and family members adversely affected by an honest mistake, by a misunderstanding, or by outright fraud and dishonest behavior.
 Probate Administration often involves extremely complex considerations that are not apparent to the client or to the beneficiaries of the estate that are hotly contended and can often lead to litigation.